Elevated Grades and Porphyry Alteration with Grade at Depth

 The Granby-Cuba- Regal Zone contains three of eight targets identified by geophysical surveys as reported by Dr. Jules J. Lajoie, PhD., P.Eng., former Chief Geophysicist of Cominco, Teck-Cominco and Teck Resources in his Report to Sego titled, ``Titan 24 Re Processing, Heli Magnetics and Radiometrics Interpretation`` (See News Release June 28, 2013).
 The report is available on the company’s website www.segoresources.com.

-J. Paul Stevenson, CEO of Sego states: “Our plan for the 2015 season is to update our understanding of the property geology with the new mapping put out by the BC Geological Survey.
-We want to continue to test for continuity of copper-gold mineralization below the current known depths and to the north.
+J. Paul Stevenson, CEO of Sego states: “Our plan going forward for the 2015 season is to raise funds to continue drilling both of these targets.
+We want to continue to test for continuity of copper-gold mineralization below the current known depths of the porphyry style mineralization and extend the near surface higher grade zone to the north and northwest.
 Considering the style of alkalic copper-gold porphyries in the Nicola Belt, we recognize the large role that structure can play in continuity of mineralization.
 To that end we are also considering additional work and analysis to ascertain the structure and alteration of the Granby-Cuba zone."

 This News Release was reviewed and approved by Selina Tribe, Ph.D., P.Geo.
 A Qualified Person under NI 43 -101.

 J. Paul Stevenson, CEO